Kristina01111000/Drws_site/README.md

 Set up two tiers on pmp figure out how to give patreon members a code to get to a higher level in the site Have a separate section for the $10 tier
 Think about where the showcase should be on the site, where monthly topics is title dr w’s other lessons, patreon come up with a title
+Take a screen shot of the videos for the gallery wall Ask people on peepso community about options for gallery wall Learning program will not be free anymore, only the first lesson, need to make lots of little changes to the site 30 day challenge is still free
+People can only join gh with a code from patreon,
+Keep stuff on the higher tier only on patreon, but have links to it Not going to store videos on the site, only the first lesson which is free, just have links to everything